WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Creating a Windows Azure Storage Account ###

 This exercise describes how to create a storage account in the Windows Azure Management Portal.
-To store files and data in the Blob, Table, and Queue services in Windows Azure, you must create a storage account in the geographic region where you want to store the data.
-A storage account can contain up to 100 TB of blob, table, and queue data.
+To store files and data in the storage services in Windows Azure, you must create a storage account in the geographic region where you want to store the data.

+> **Note:** A storage account can contain up to 100 TB of blob, table, and queue data.
 You can create up to five storage accounts for each Windows Azure subscription.

 <a name="Ex1Task1" />
 #### Task 1 - Creating an Storage Account from Management Portal ####

 In this task you will learn how to create a new Storage Account using the Management Portal.

 1. Navigate to http://manage.windowsazure.com using a Web browser and sign in using the Microsoft Account associated with your Windows Azure account.